Hoonydony/EdgeAI1/README.md

 ## AI Anomaly Detection of EV Battery Real-Time Data
-A lightweight edge AI demo that collects real-time vehicle ECU data(a sample EV battery), detects anomalies using PCA-based Isolation Forest, and visualizes the results via MQTT
+A Vehicle AI demo that collects real-time vehicle ECU data(a sample EV battery), detects anomalies using PCA-based Isolation Forest, and visualizes the results via MQTT

 ## Requirements